richardcocks/richardcocks.github.io/2025-03-24-PasswordGen.md

 TTT
 TTT
 TTT
 ```

-Yes, 6 in 24, a full quarter of all outcomes are `TTT`, yet with a fair coin it should be 1 in 7 of cases where there is at least one `T`.
+Yes, 6 in 24, a full quarter of all outcomes are `TTT`, yet with a fair coin there should be just 1 in 7 cases of `TTT` given there is at least one `T`.

 So that approach is out.
 The fairer way to do this is to generate a password, then if it doesn't meet the criteria, throw it out entirely and start again.

-We'll parameterise the minimum number of special characters.
+We'll also parameterise the minimum number of special characters in our code, to look at requiring 0, 1 or 2 special characters.

 ```csharp
 [Params(0, 1, 2)]
 public int MinmumSpecialCharacters { get; set; }
 ```

-In the case where we're first generating `byte[]` with our character set, we've arranged our character set so we can cheaply determine if there is a special character.
-We just have to look at the value of the byte pre-lookup to see if it is `55` or higher, since `55` to `63` are all special characters.
+When we're using `RandomNumberGenerator.Fill` and looking up the result in our character set, our character set is fortunately arranged so that we can cheaply determine if there is a special character.
+We just have to look at the value of the byte to see if it is `55 (0x37)` or higher, since indexes `55` to `63` in our string are all special characters.

-For the case where we're using `GetItems`, we have to count `char.IsAsciiLetterOrDigit` and take that from our password length, then compare that count against the requested minimum symbols.
+For the case where we are using `GetItems`, we have to count `char.IsAsciiLetterOrDigit` and take that from our password length, then compare that count against the requested minimum symbols.

 ```csharp
 [BenchmarkCategory("Secure"), Benchmark()]